1. Student CV: 5 CV Examples for Students [2024]

 Writing cover letters might seem painful at first, but not including one is a fairly reliable way of having your student's CV rejected before it’s even read.
 Around half of employers still expect to receive a cover letter (although they might not mention it in the job ad).

 When writing a cover letter, keep it positive and enthusiastic, but don’t go overboard.
 Start your cover letter by hooking the recruiter with previous achievements and passion for the role.
 Show how your skills and experience can help the company.
 End your cover letter with a call to action and ask for an interview.
 Above all, tailor your cover letter to the company in question as much as possible and format it like a standard business letter.
+Also, ensure it aligns with a student CV template for consistency.

 How long should a cover letter be?
 No longer than one page.
 For higher readability, use a simple template without fancy infographics.